hackelhoff/the-vible/memory-bank/activeContext.md

 ## 🎉 Phase 4 Summary

-**Phase 4 has been successfully completed** with all production deployment objectives achieved:
+**Phase 4 has been successfully enhanced** with all production deployment objectives achieved and additional improvements:

 - **Production Ready**: Complete deployment configuration and issue resolution
-- **MIME Type Issues**: Completely resolved with proper server configuration
+- **MIME Type Issues**: Completely resolved with enhanced service worker strategy
-- **Service Worker**: Optimized to prevent module loading conflicts
+- **Service Worker**: Optimized to v3 with aggressive no-cache for critical files
 - **Build System**: Enhanced for production deployment
 - **Deployment Config**: Complete Netlify configuration ready for use
+- **Cache Control**: Enhanced cache busting and control mechanisms
+- **Error Recovery**: Comprehensive error handling and automatic recovery

-The Vible is now production-ready with all deployment issues resolved and comprehensive configuration provided for seamless deployment to Netlify or other hosting platforms.
+The Vible is now production-ready with all deployment issues resolved, enhanced service worker strategy, and comprehensive configuration provided for seamless deployment to Netlify or other hosting platforms.

 ---

-**Current Status**: Phase 4 Production Deployment Complete ✅
+**Current Status**: Phase 4 Production Deployment Enhanced ✅
 **Next Milestone**: Production Launch & Operations
 **Target Completion**: Immediate deployment ready
-**Status**: Ready for production deployment 🚀
+**Status**: Ready for production deployment with enhanced fixes 🚀